 You can eliminate bulky pads and shifty tampons, help the environment, save money and skip the chemicals with wearable period panties.
 Period underwear are simply underwear you would wear during that time of month without having to worry about any additional products or mishaps.
-Thinx and Modibodi are two options for period panties.
-Thinx offers a wide selection of undies ranging from sport, bikini to thongs and sexy lingerie.
-Modibodi also offers different styles and absorbencies.
+Knix, Thinx and Modibodi are some options for period panties.
+Knix has a variety of underwear products that provide worry-free protection from leaks.
+Thinx also offers a wide selection of undies ranging from sport, bikini to thongs and sexy lingerie.
+Similarly, Modibodi offers different styles and absorbencies.

 The undies are made with the same materials as your normal-wear skivvies, so no worries about what’s going on your body.
 If going commando is more your style, you don’t have to give that up when Aunt Flo is paying a visit.
 Dear Kate makes a pair of yoga pants specifically designed to wear during your period.
 The undies (and yoga pants) are washable just like all your other panties.
 Period underwear is a great alternative to the chemicals in regular tampons and pads.
 Most period undies are available online.

 There is hope on the horizon for requiring FDA regulations for feminine products.
 In May, women rallied in Washington DC for the cause and raise more awareness for the dangers of the ingredients in tampons and pads.
 Congresswoman Carolyn Maloney also reintroduced her bill that outlines the research into the harmful chemicals women are being exposed to.
 Time and continued awareness will eventually bring the issue of women unknowingly using chemical-ridden feminine products to an end.
 In the mean time, opting for safer feminine hygiene options will help grow the businesses that do care about female health.